-Construction aggregates may serve purposes in greenhouse construction and during operation.
-Wood stakes will be inserted below ground for foundational support.
-Construction aggregates, such as gravel, may line the holes in order to reduce deterioration of the wood.
-When the greenhouse is built, the design should allow for rainwater to enter the greenhouse to naturally saturate the soil.
-However, to avoid oversaturating the soil, thereby developing standing water, channels should be dug in the ground to distribute the flow.
-To add to soil protection, pools that initially retain the rainwater should be lined with clay.
-The channels may be lined with polymer (Von Zabeltitz and Baudoin, 1999), however since polymer may be a limiting factor to greenhouse construction scaling, they may also be lined with gravel.
-In 2019, construction aggregate demand was projected to reach 51 billion m3 (Freedonia Group, 2016).
+Baudoin, 1999), however since polymer may be a limiting factor to greenhouse construction scaling, they may also be lined with gravel.
+In 2019, construction aggregate demand was projected to reach 51 billion m3 (Freedonia Group et al., 2016).
 Alternative materials are other wood elements, including wood chips and particles, wood pellets and residues, and mechanical wood pulp.
 In 2017, about 593 million m3 of these materials were produced (Food and Agriculture Organization of the United Nations, 2017).
 These materials should be used in appropriate situations since a mixture of wood and soil may actually reduce soil nitrogen (Allison, 1965; Fog, 1988).
-This decomposition releases CO_2 which is advantageous for plant growth.
+This decomposition releases CO2 which is advantageous for plant growth.

-2.2.3 Polymer Extrusion
+2.2.3.
+Polymer extrusion

-The for inexpensive greenhouse most applicable cover applications is translucent/transparent film and sheet.
+The most applicable cover for inexpensive greenhouse applications is translucent/transparent film and sheet.
 Glass panels allow higher light transmission (Bartok, 2015b) however they are more expensive and in far less quantity than polymer film and sheet (Adroit Market Research, 2019).
 Polymers are the main components of plastics which also include additives, fillers and dyes.
 In 2016, 46 megatons (MT) of plastic film and sheet were extruded that could be used for greenhouse cover (Grand View Research, Inc., 2017).
-Plastic film and sheet have designated thicknesses of between 0.002 to 2 mm; where flexible (non-rigid) film is generally between 0.002 to 0.25mm (Pardos, 2004).
+Plastic film and sheet have designated thicknesses of between 0.002 and 2 mm; where flexible (nonrigid) film is generally between 0.002 and 0.25 mm (Pardos, 2004).
 The expectation of global tonnage being all usable film and sheet is dependent upon the polymer extrusion machines having the capability to produce translucent polymer (by not adding dyes that are typically added) with adjustable extrusion dies.
 Most extrusion machines, which include blow film and cast film and sheet, are rated for extruding up to at least 0.15-mm thickness (Pardos, 2004).
-In this context, cast film and sheet extrusion is a process to "cast" melted resin through a die of equal size to its width onto a chilled roller (Harper and Petrie, 2003).
-It was estimated that the current extrusion capability of film and sheet is roughly 1.2 million km^2 in area per vear.
-Since low-tech greenhouses use thicker plastic film-closer to 0.10 mm (Baudoin et al., 2013)-than the global average thickness, the global output at this desired thickness will drop to about $480,000 \text{ km}^2$ per year.
+In this context, cast film and sheet extrusion is a process to "cast" melted resin through a die of equal size to its width onto a chilled roller (Harper and Petrie,

+2003).
+It was estimated that the current extrusion capability of film and sheet is roughly 1.2 million $\rm km^2$ in area per year.
+Since low-tech greenhouses use thicker plastic film-closer to 0.10 mm (Baudoin et al., 2013)-than the global average thickness, the global output at this desired thickness will drop to about 480,000 $\rm km^2$ per year.

-2.2.4 Steel Nail Production
+2.2.4.
+Steel nail production

 The frame and polymer cover will be primarily fastened together by steel nails for cost effectiveness.
 The global consumption of steel nails in 2006 was found to be 5.1 MT (Barton, 2018).
 To estimate the number of nails, approximations were taken from the consumption of steel nails for residential housing construction.
-If there are approximately 100 nails per m^2 in a home, and home construction includes the highest consumption of steel nails (Pretzer, 1996), this means there are roughly 124,000 common (smooth, uncoated) steel nails per ton-if most sizes are 6d-8d (Schwartz, 1993).
-Having found the area of greenhouses that can be constructed given plastics for production, there may be up to 2 nails per m^2 greenhouse area.
+If there are approximately 100 nails per m2 in a home, and home construction includes the highest consumption of steel nails (Pretzer, 1996), this means there are roughly 124,000 common (smooth, uncoated) steel nails per ton-if most sizes are 6d-8d (Schwartz, 1993).
+Having found the area of greenhouses that can be constructed given plastics for production, there may be up to 2 nails per m2 greenhouse area.
 Additional fastening methods include wood glue, staples, zip ties, or screws, which would also require acquisition of additional tools.
 An alternative method is tying the frame together (lashing) with rope, strips of heat welded recycled PET, or even strips of fabric.
 Weaving elements of the frame could reduce fastener requirement (Von Zabeltitz and Baudoin, 1999).

-2.3 Crop Resiliency and Global Crop Demand
+2.3.
+Crop resiliency and global crop demand